 Southern Oregon along I-5 is not really all that ducky.
 The Rogue River provides habitat, as do a variety of small ponds along Bear Creek and scattered on private land.
-But if you don’t have a boat to access the Rogue or access to private land then you are probably going to visit the Ken Denman Wildlife Area, a 1,760-acre mixture of small ponds, sloughs, and season sheet water just north of Medford.
+But if you don’t have a boat to drop into the Rogue or access to private land then you are probably going to visit the Ken Denman Wildlife Area, a 1,760-acre mixture of small ponds, sloughs, and seasonal sheet water just north of Medford.

 Expect Other Hunters at Denman